arzzen/git-quick-stats/README.md

 *Q:* I get some errors after run git-quick-stats in cygwin like `/usr/local/bin/git-quick-stats: line 2: $'\r': command not found`

-*A:* You can run dos2unix app in cygwin `/bin/dos2unix.exe /usr/local/bin/git-quick-stats`.
-This will convert it to Unix format and you then should be able to run it.
+*A:* You can run the dos2unix app in cygwin as follows: `/bin/dos2unix.exe /usr/local/bin/git-quick-stats`.
+This will convert the script from the CR-LF convention that Microsoft uses to the LF convention that UNIX, OS X, and Linux use.
+You should then should be able to run it as normal.

 ## Contribution

 Want to contribute?
 Great!
 First, read this page.

-#### Code reviews
+### Code reviews

 All submissions, including submissions by project members, require review.</br>
-We use Github pull requests for this purpose.
+We use GitHub pull requests for this purpose.

-#### Some tips for good pull requests:
+### Some tips for good pull requests

 * Use our code </br>
   When in doubt, try to stay true to the existing code of the project.
 * Write a descriptive commit message.
 What problem are you solving and what